Management - 12manage

 Focus Group

-Focus GroupDefinition Focus Group.
-Description.
+Focus GroupDefinition Focus Group?
+Meaning.

 A Focus Group is a qualitative research method in marketing.
 A focus group consists of a carefully selected representative range of people who discuss and provide feedback about aspects of a product, service, issue, idea or advertisement.
 The group is 'focused' in the sense that it involves some kind of collective activity.

 Focus Group interviews were first described in 1946 by Robert K. Merton and Kendall and first initiated by Merton in the Bureau of Applied Social Science in 1987.
-The use of Focus Groups has become widespread in qualitative market research.
+The use of Focus Groups has become widespread in qualitative marketing research.
 Its powerful ability to describe or predict market acceptance, consumption behavior or customer satisfaction made Focus Groups a valuable marketing tool.

 In practice a researcher puts together a group of people, usually ranging from 8 to 12, who represent potential or actual customers of a product or a service.
 For example a toothpaste, a political party or a TV program.
-The Focus Group freely talks about the needs for the product, advantages and disadvantages, features (packaging, concept, target, advertisement, social implications, etc…) and characteristics implied in the product management.
+The Focus Group freely talks about the needs for the product, advantages and disadvantages, features (packaging, concept, target, advertisement, social implications, etc…) and characteristics implied in the Product Management.
 It is common to use a facilitator who helps the group to stay focused on the topic.

 The purpose is to explore all sides of a product from a customer perspective or a perspective which is at least different from the one of the management.
 This can then be used to determine the optimal Marketing Mix.